IBM/elasticsearch-chatbot/README.md

 * Use one of the provided data sets in `/data` by running `curl https://<APP-NAME>.<APP-DOMAIN>/api/v1/data -H "Content-Type: application/json" -X PUT -d '@data/<DATA_FILE>'` `<DATA_FILE>` can be either `small-dataset.json` or `large-dataset.json`

 12. Use `https://<WEB-NAME>.<WEB-DOMAIN>` to access the React UI.

+13. Here are some example messages to send to the chatbot:

+* `What comedy shows are on ABC tonight?`
+* `What drama shows do you recommend?`
+* `Tell me more about Game of Thrones`
+* `When is Jeopardy on?`

 # License